 Things to know before you go...

-The park is open 8:00 a.m. to 9:00 p.m. daily from Memorial Day to Labor Day; the parking lot gates will be locked after dark; a parking fee of $5 MA Vehicle, $6 non-MA Vehicle (Main Lot and Wading Pool Areas) is charged year round.
+The park is open 8:00 a.m. to 9:00 p.m. from Memorial Day to Labor Day; and sunrise to sunset the remainder of the year, with a parking fee of $5 MA Vehicle, $6 non-MA Vehicle charged year round.
 Weekends, from Memorial Day through Columbus Day, tours of the quarry are offered by staff and volunteers; each Saturday morning the tour includes a granite cutting demonstration.
 Other programs spotlight the park's natural history, including wildflower walks and tidepool programs during the summer and seabird walks during the winter.
 Check the bulletin boards in the parking lot and at the Visitors Center or call the park for information on the upcoming programs.
 Most areas of the park and Visitors Center are universally accessible.
 Assisted-listening devices are available for park tours.